andrewbanchich/forty-jekyll-theme/README.md

 # Issues

-If you would like to report a bug, ask a question, request a feature, feel free to do so on [the GitLab repository](https://gitlab.com/andrewbanchich/forty-jekyll-theme) and I will be more than happy to help!
+If you would like to report a bug, ask a question, request a feature, feel free to do so on [the GitHub repository](https://github.com/andrewbanchich/forty-jekyll-theme) and I will be more than happy to help!

-Alternatively, you can open an issue via email by emailing [incoming+andrewbanchich/forty-jekyll-theme@incoming.gitlab.com](mailto:incoming+andrewbanchich/forty-jekyll-theme@incoming.gitlab.com).

-The GitHub repository is simply a mirror of the GitLab repository.
+Note: The former GitLab repository is no longer used.

 # Credits